 At Cook Martin Poulson, we don’t just get your taxes done, we actively work to minimize your tax bill.
-One of the strategies we use for commercial and residential properties is cost segregation studies.
+One of the strategies we use relates to your property, called cost segregation studies.
+We can use this for both commercial and residential real estate.

 Cook Martin Poulson performed a cost segregation study on our manufacturing facility and saved us over a hundred thousand dollars in tax.

 Cost segregation is the IRS-approved method of reclassifying components and improvements of your commercial building from real property to personal property.
 These studies allow the assets to be depreciated over a 5, 7, or 15-year life instead of the traditional 27.5 or 39-year life.
-This results in a reduction of your current taxable income and, consequently, an increase in your current cash flow.
+This results in a reduction of your current taxable income and increases your current cash flow.

-Cost segregation studies are a highly-specialized process that includes an engineering-based breakdown of the components of a property.
+Real estate cost segregation is a highly-specialized process that includes an engineering-based breakdown of the components of the property.
 We partner with highly skilled engineers and architects to conduct the studies and complete the report, that is then filed with the IRS.
-A CMP, we work hard to educate our clients on the benefits of cost segregation studies.

 What types of buildings are eligible?